Students admitted to UB prior to Fall 2023 should visit the older pathways requirements here.

 Pathways are a central component of the UB Curriculum.
 Students are required to complete both a Global and Thematic pathway.
 Each pathway requires a minimum of nine credit hours, typically satisfied by completing three courses of three or more credit hours.

 The university provides a Path Finder Tool, a planning tool to aid in the selection of your pathway courses.
 This page provides additional resources to help guide engineering and computer science students with respect to course selection.
-If you have any issues using the tools provided below or need assistance, contact the SEAS Office of Undergraduate Education to meet with an academic advisor.
+If you have any issues using the tools provided below or need assistance, contact the SEAS Office of Academic Affairs to meet with an academic advisor.

 Learn how to use the UB Pathfinder tool in this instructional video.

 Pathways are typically satisfied by completing three 3 credit hour courses, with the first selected from a “List 1”, the second selected from a “List 2”, and the third selected from a “List 3.”
 Students who select an introductory foreign language sequence for the Global pathway will complete two 5 credit hour courses.

 Engineering majors are advised to select the following courses as “List 3,” as they are also major requirements: